joeblankenship1/SDR_GNURadio/README.md

 Software Defined Radio with GNU Radio

-I currently teach this at the Tampa Hackerspace.
 Please feel free to share, fork, and use the materials for educational purposes.

 I also urge you to create wiki pages so we can improve the course content with additional reference material.